AngieMurphy/AngieMurphy.github.io/_posts/2016-10-30-OOP: Week Ten.md

 ## What will you do next week?
 Finishing up the OOP project, working hard on my Graphics project, writing that essay, and if there is any free time, I'd like to dedicate an extra 3 hours or so this week and the weeks following to studying OOP.
-My performance on the last exam was kind of lame, honestly, which I anticipated after taking it.
+My performance on the last exam was kind of lame, which I anticipated after taking it.
 The exam was fair and I expect the next one to be also, so I need to make sure I come better equipped for our last test.